Program Evaluation with Remotely Sensed Outcomes: Introduction

 \subsection{Related Work}

-Our framework differs from existing approaches to auxiliary variables and data combination along two key dimensions: (i) the causal direction between the auxiliary variable and the outcome, and (ii) the data requirements.
+Our causal model differs from existing models along three dimensions: (i) the causal direction between the auxiliary variable and the outcome, (ii) robustness to misspecification, and (iii) data requirements.
+We provide formal comparisons in Section~\ref{section:main_comparisons}.

-In the surrogacy framework \citep[][]{prentice1989surrogate, athey2024surrogate, kallus2024role}, the auxiliary variable (surrogate) is a mediator between the treatment and the outcome, whereas the RSV is a \textit{post}-outcome variable in our framework.
-We show that misusing a post-outcome RSV as a surrogate leads to arbitrary bias in treatment effects.
-The negative control literature extends the surrogacy framework to address unobserved confounding \citep{ghassami2022combining,imbens2024long}, yet such extensions face the same limitation.
-See Remark~\ref{remark:negative} for details.
+In the surrogacy model \citep{prentice1989surrogate, athey2024surrogate, kallus2024role}, the auxiliary variable---called a surrogate---is pre-outcome: it is a ``short-term'' measurement that mediates between the treatment and ``long-term'' outcome.
+By contrast, in our model, the remotely sensed variable is post-outcome: the outcome mediates between the treatment and our measurement.
+We prove that misusing a remotely sensed variable as a surrogate leads to attenuation bias (Proposition~\ref{prop:bias_common_practice}).
+The negative control literature extends the surrogacy model to address unobserved confounding \citep{ghassami2022combining, imbens2024long}.
+In these extensions, misusing a remotely sensed variable incurs bias.

+Several recent papers propose alternative methods for inference with remotely sensed outcomes. \cite{proctor2023parameter} propose a multiple imputation method that models the outcome as a function of the remotely sensed variable and imputes it across samples.
+It is akin to the surrogacy methods discussed above and in Section~\ref{sec:common_practice_main_text}. \citet{alix2023remotely, torchiana2025improving} instead model the misclassification process for binary and panel outcomes, requiring correct specification of a model relating the remotely sensed variable to the outcome.
+By contrast, our method does not require correct specification of any model relating the remotely sensed variable to the outcome.
+This distinction is important because the remotely sensed variable may be high-dimensional or unstructured.